gallowayevan/workforcehugo/readme.md

 In the frontmatter, specify a file name for the `teaserImage`.
 This file must be in the `/static/images/thumbnails` folder.
 The image should be cropped and resized to 400 x 300 pixels.

+## Publish a post but have it be unlisted, so that others can view but it does not appear in list of posts

+Add `unlisted: true` to front matter.

 ## Adding download buttons for interactive charts.

 For content pages of type `observable` or `interactive`, you can add `Download Image` and `Download SVG` buttons.
 These buttons are added automatically when a `downloadId` parameter is added to the frontmatter.